Kamatayon/Kamatayon/README.md

 Passionate about Open Source, Functional Programming and privacy.
-6 years of experience commercial development.
+6 years of experience in the commercial development.

 ### Technologies